Helene Wecker

 Helene Deborah Wecker (born September 1975) is an American writer, author of the Mythopoeic Award-winning historical fantasy novel The Golem and the Jinni and its sequel, The Hidden Palace.
+The third book in the series/trilogy, The Gates of Midnight, was released in autumn 2026.

 Biography

 Wecker was born and raised in Libertyville, a northern suburb of Chicago.
 After graduating with a Bachelor's Degree in English from Carleton College, she worked in marketing and communications in Minneapolis and Seattle before "deciding to return to her first love, fiction writing."
 Moving to New York, she received a Master of Fine Arts degree from Columbia University.
 Wecker currently resides near San Francisco with her husband and daughter.

 Literary career

 Wecker's first novel, The Golem and the Jinni, was published by HarperCollins in April 2013.
 A sequel with the working title The Iron Season, along with a third novel, was sold in 2015 in a rumored seven-figure deal according to Publishers Weekly.
 It was initially projected for release in 2018, and was published on 8 June 2021 under the title The Hidden Palace.
 Wecker said in 2021 that while she was not "100% certain" about further sequels, she plans to write a third book in the series.